 There are two other temples near Borobudur.
 Although none is as significant as Borobudur, the two temples ‒ Mendut and Pawon ‒ bear striking patterns like Borobudur's.
 Moreover, the three temples are built in a straight line.
 Although the reason for such architecture is unknown, researchers believe that the temples and their locations were related to an unknown ancient ritual practiced by the Sailendra Dynasty.

 Due to the practiced religion of the constructer, Borobudur's architecture revolved around the principles of Buddhism.

 Borobudur has a square base that can hold nine platforms.
 The first six platforms are rectangular, while the rest are in a circle.
 From far away, the temple resembles a stupa.
-If it's viewed up from above, it will look like Buddhist mandala to represent the mandala's philosophy of nature, both cosmic and human nature,
+If it's viewed up from above, it will look like a Buddhist mandala to represent the mandala's philosophy of nature, both cosmic and human nature,

-The reliefs of Borobudur are divided into three levels (Kamadhatu, Rupadhatu, and Arupadhatu), where one of the levels includes hidden foot.
+The reliefs of Borobudur are divided into three levels (Kamadhatu, Rupadhatu, and Arupadhatu), where one of the levels includes a hidden foot.